DuckyMomo20012/email-remote-access/README.md

 - [x] Rebuild the server with `Dear PyGui`.
 - [ ] Rebuild the client app with `Dear PyGui`.
 - [x] Support more features for Mail App.
-  - [x] Copy files to client computer.
+  - [x] Copy files to the client computer.
-  - [x] Copy files to server computer.
+  - [x] Copy files to the server computer.
   - [x] Delete files.

 <!-- Contributing -->